 The plot was finally settled as I was driving home after work on February 8, 2011.
 I received a call that I was being let go.
 After 25 years of being a part of the company, all the new management team could muster was a 1-minute phone call.
 They had decided to listen to the wrong people.

 That’s enough of that

-Expivia Interaction Marketing was born a couple months later.
+Expivia Interaction Marketing was born a couple of months later.
 We decided that since we were not burdened with the overhead and cost of an older organization, we would do things differently.
-We would embrace new technologies that were afforded us though the cloud.
+We would embrace new technologies that were afforded us through the cloud.
 We would look to the future and position ourselves in a place to capitalize on where we see customer interactions are headed 5 years from now.
-Social media, APP Development, video technologies, chatbot/Texting AI and world class inbound/outbound sales and service could all be fostered to grow what we think is the NEW definition of what the contact center should be in today’s market.
+Social media, APP Development, video technologies, chatbot/Texting AI, and world-class inbound/outbound sales and service could all be fostered to grow what we think is the NEW definition of what the contact center should be in today’s market.
 We could reinvent ourselves, and boy did we ever.

 That fact is the Best Revenge is Success!

-Learn more about expivia on out home page at www.expiviausa.com
+Learn more about Expivia on our home page at www.expiviausa.com

 Want more call center operations content?
 Head over to our weekly call center operations podcast “Advice from a Call Center Geek!” at expiviausa.com/call-center-geek-podcast/